VincentLi1/probabilistic-machine-learning-final-proj/README.md

 ## Reproduction

-1. Download the [Tiny ImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip) and [Tiny ImageNet-C](https://zenodo.org/records/2536630) datasets (described in detail below)
+1. Download the [Tiny ImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip) and [Tiny ImageNet-C](https://zenodo.org/records/2536630) datasets (described in detail below).
+Create a directory 'data' in the main directory and store the extracted datasets in this folder.
+These datasets are not included on GitHub due to size.

 ## Datasets